Create a co-ordinated 'always-on' digital marketing strategy for the whole customer lifecycle to boost conversions and retention

 Looking at the potential of the full lifecycle above shows that it's important to 'mind the gap', to review all contacts and to think where you can use new types of comms or improve existing ones.
 Kath covers best practices for these in our new resource to help businesses improve their lifecycle marketing.

-Defining lifecycle marketing
+Defining customer lifecycle strategy

 Lifecycle marketing, as its name suggests, involves studying the whole customer journey in an integrated way, from first contact to customer relationship management rather than narrowly focusing on a given campaign, channel or metric.
 Instead of focusing on separate campaigns, you should use an 'always-on' approach to marketing look as your customer's entire journey, across all devices and channels, and optimise your messaging to align with the various touch points along that journey.
 Because lifecycle marketing works across platforms, it is key the different teams running different aspects of your marketing can collaborate and all pull in the same direction when applying a lifecycle marketing strategy.
 To start with, everyone needs to be on the same page and understand exactly what customer lifecycle marketing entails.
 Below are some definitions of lifecycle marketing from different departments/business types.